ericdebeij/akamai-review/README.md

   akamai-review [command]

 Available Commands:
-  alb                  Priving an overview of ALB configuration certificates         Check your certificates completion           Generate the autocompletion script for the specified shell help                 Help about any command properties           report on properties in the account properties-host      report on hosts used in the properties in the account properties-origin    report on origins used in the properties in the account report               Run reports usage-cpcode         Reports based on usage as part of the billing data
+  cpscertificates List certificates as defined in cps help            Help about any command pmhosts         List of all hostnames in your account per property pmorigins       An overview of the origins usagemonth      An overview of the usage for a month per cpcode and a comparison with the previous month

 Flags:
-      --account string   account switch key
+      --accountkey string   akamai account switch key
+      --cache string        cache folder (default ".akamai-cache")
-      --config string    config file with all default parameters (default ".akamai-review.yaml") --edgerc string    location of the credentials file -h, --help             help for akamai-review
+      --config string       config file with all default parameters (default ".akamai-review.yaml") --edgerc string       akamai location of the credentials file (default "~/.edgerc") -h, --help                help for akamai-review
+      --logfile string      logging output
+      --loglevel string     logging level (default "INFO")
-      --section string   section of the credentials file
+      --resolver string     resolver to be used (default "8.8.8.8:53") --section string      akamai section of the credentials file (default "default") --warningdays int     warning days for certificate issues (default 14)

 Use "akamai-review [command] --help" for more information about a command.

+This will show the individual flags for the commands
 ```
+## Config file
+A config file can be used for global parameters which are often used as well as for some default values of command specific parameters (like config and product).
+The default config name is .akamai-review.yaml, the file will be searched for in the current directory as well as in the users home directory.

+For an example of the config file, see the example directory.

 # Contribution